All tools › Planning & Kickoff › Program Charter Template

 Scope, out-of-scope, stakeholders, success metrics, constraints, assumptions, risks, governance.
 Each section with prompts that force precision.

-Out-of-scope statements (the secret weapon)
+Out-of-scope statements (the underrated section)

 Sponsor sign-off + cheat sheet

-A signature page that makes the charter binding, plus the cheat sheet on how to facilitate the kickoff session that produces a charter the sponsor will actually sign.
+A signature page that makes the charter binding, plus the cheat sheet on how to facilitate the kickoff session that produces a charter the sponsor will sign.

 Use forever, no subscription